December 15th Coaching Tip: SWOT.

 Stop to get a change that you need and also want.
 Yes, stop.
 In my coaching work today, I had a couple of my coaching clients who were “busy, exhausted, and unable to articulate their plan.”
 As we worked thru their current situations, they realized and came up with a plan to stop after the end of the year, inspect what they are doing, what they don’t want to be doing, and then make changes to get different results.

 STOP when you are not getting the results you want.
 Stop, intentionally ask questions, look deep inside yourself, reflect on what is happening and also what’s not happening.
-Then, draft up what you do want to happen, commit to it, and go make it happen.
+Then, draft up what you want to have happen, commit to it, and go make it happen.
 But many times, we must STOP first.

 December 17th Coaching Tip: Good Intent.